neuroneural/brainchop/paper/paper.md

 Normally 3D noisy regions can result from the inference process due to possible bias, variance and irreducible error (e.g. noise with data).
 To remove these noisy volumes we designed a 3D connected components algorithm to filter out those noisy regions.

-Papaya [@Papaya] viewers is used to visualize the input and output images, and a composite operation is also provided to subjectively verify the output image accuracy comparing to the input.
+Papaya [@Papaya] viewer is used to visualize the input and output images, and a composite operation is also provided to subjectively verify the output image accuracy comparing to the input.

 Also, brainchop supports 3D real-time rendering of the input and output volume by using Three.js [@threejs] with the capability of Region of Interest (ROI) selection as shown in \autoref{fig:rendering}.